 Tons of activity is packed within Star Wars: Galaxy’s Edge at Disney World.
-Fly the Millenium Falcon.
+Fly the Millennium Falcon.
 Build your own lightsaber and astromech droid.
 Interact with Rey, Kylo Ren and other Star Wars characters.
 That’s a lot for any Star Wars fan or casual park-goer to take in!
 When we frogs need a short break from the hustle and bustle of Batuu, we find there is nothing better than grabbing refreshing drinks at Oga’s Cantina.
+This Batuu staple is known as the perfect stop for worldly travelers to enjoy some refreshments and music.
+Ever wish you could visit a galactic cantina, just like in the Star Wars films?
+Now you can!
 But how do you get into this hoppin' place?
 That is the big question.
 Here's what you need to know!

 How to Make Reservations for Oga's Cantina at Disney World

 Oga’s Cantina has been a toadally fun destination for Batuu travelers.
-But unlike the cantinas in the Star Wars universe, availability is limited (in an effort to limit capacity).
+But unlike the cantinas in the Star Wars universe, availability is limited.
 That in mind, since Disney's Hollywood Studios' reopening, reservations are required to belly up to this space bar.
 If you don't have a reservation, you won't be able to enter Oga's Cantina.
 Currently, you can check availability and book a reservation online or via the My Disney Experience app up to 60 days in advance.
 Separate theme park admission and a Disney Park Pass is required.

 Oga’s Cantina reservations require a credit card guarantee, which means you’ll need to enter your card information when booking.
 However, the card won’t be charged until you arrive at the cantina.
 If you don’t show up for your reservation, you’ll face a cancellation fee of $10 per person.
 Be sure to cancel at least a day before if you need to so that you can avoid the no-show penalty.
 Keep your eye on the time, as late arrivals may not be accommodated.
 That said, choose a reservation time that you can realistically make.
 You’ll need enough time to arrive, go through security and the entrance turnstiles and walk toward the back of the park.

-Although Oga's is not taking standby guests right now, we're keeping this information in case Oga's starts accepting walk-ins in the future: If you don't have a reservation time, feel free to check with the cast members outside to see if they are taking in people on standby.
+Oga's Cantina sometimes offers a standby waitlist when available.
+If you don't have a reservation time, feel free to check with the cast members outside to see if they are taking in people on standby.
 If there's availability, they may be able to squeeze you in, or ask you to come back at a later time.
-One of the Batuu residents let us in on another insider secret: If the queue falls short before the end of the line of umbrellas outside, that's generally when it opens up room for people without reservations.
 However, still keep in mind that standby does not guarantee admission.

 The Atmosphere Inside Oga’s Cantina at Disney World